sfomuseum/go-placeholder-client-www/README.md

 ```
 $> server -h
 Usage of server:
+  -api
+    	Enable an API endpoint for Placeholder functionality.
+  -api-url string
+    	The URL (a relative path) for the API endpoint. (default "/api/")
+  -cors
+    	Enable CORS support for the API endpoint.
+  -cors-origin value
+    	One or more hosts to restrict CORS support to on the API endpoint.
   -host string
     	The host to listen for requests on. (default "localhost")
   -nextzen-apikey string